Microneedling

 Most people experience mild discomfort, similar to a slight prickling sensation.
 A numbing cream is typically applied beforehand to minimize any pain, making the procedure very tolerable.

-Temporary redness, mild swelling, and skin sensitivity (similar to a sunburn) are common for the first few days following a microneedling treatment. .
+Temporary redness, mild swelling, and skin sensitivity (similar to a sunburn) are common for the first few days following a microneedling treatment.
 Some people may experience minor flaking, peeling, scabbing, or bruising over the next week, but these effects typically quickly subside as the skin heals.
-While a thorough intake is done to avoid any known allergies or sensitivities in topical products used during or after the microneedling process, allergic reactions are unlikely but still possible.
-In the case of skin irritation or any concerning symptoms beyond the above mentioned, consult with your practitioner and doctor for followup care.

 For the first five to seven days after your microneedling treatment, refrain from using your regular cosmetic products.
 Once any flaking or peeling is resolved and your skin no longer feels sensitive, you may return to your usual cosmetics routine.
 Using non-comedogenic, gentle products after this period can help prevent irritation.

-- Active inflammatory skin conditions that are open and weeping such as pustular/ nodular rosacea or weeping eczema
+- You have an active inflammatory skin condition that is open or weeping, such as pustular or nodular rosacea, or weeping eczema.

 Treatments to use caution with when combining with microneedling:

-- Dermaplaning or Microdermabrasion (professional microdermabrasion and dermaplaning can be acceptable if performed approximately two weeks before a microneedling treatment)
+- Dermaplaning or Microdermabrasion (professional microdermabrasion and dermaplaning can be acceptable if performed approximately two weeks before or after a microneedling treatment)

 - Microneedling Patches